serverlessworkflow/specification/specification/README.md

 </tr>
 </table>

-This ForEach state will first look at its 'inputCollection' path to determine which array in the states data input to iterate over.
+This ForEach state will first look at its "inputCollection" path to determine which array in the states data input to iterate over.
 In this case it will be the "orders" array, which contains orders information.
-The states 'inputCollection' property then further filters this array, only selecting elements of the orders array which have the completed property set to `true`.
+The states "inputCollection" property then further filters this array, only selecting elements of the orders array which have the completed property set to `true`.